 We recommend buying a cheap spray bottle from a hardware store or supermarket, both types of whetstone will require some wetting as you go.

-The hardness of a whetstone is different to that of grit, you can have a hard or soft stone both with the exact same grit level.
+The hardness of a whetstone is different to the grit.
+You can have a hard or soft stone both with the exact same grit level.
 This is more about personal preference in sharpening and something that will come with time.
 Softer stones do wear faster, so generally the harder the stone, the longer it will last.
 Some do not like the "feedback" of overly hard stones however, they are also not as good for beginners as they are not as forgiving.

 All Japanese whetstones will require flattening after use, no matter what type of stone, or the style of your sharpening, all stones will begin to dish over time.
 We recommend a ceramic flattening stone, or diamond plate for this task.